-HGA 2021 By-Laws Review
+HGA By-Laws

 By-Laws define the purpose, the membership, and the governance of an organization.
 They are the rules and regulations adopted by an association or corporation to govern its activities; they detail how an organization conducts its business.
 By-Laws are adopted and changed by the members, but are still subordinate to state and federal laws.

 From time to time, it is important to review these By-Laws, comparing them with current law and practice.
-The last review of HGA By-Laws was completed in 2010 with amendments added in 2013 and 2017.
+The last review of HGA By-Laws was completed in 2010 with amendments added in 2013, 2017, and 2022.
 In reviewing the By-Laws, the Board of Directors considered not only changes required by current law, but how the organization functions.

 Handweavers Guild of America By-laws